facebookpixel

 Competitive proposals have a strong empirical dimension, meaning that they address the facts of human life on the ground.
 They also situate the proposed research within a specific cultural or historical context and engage a broad scholarly literature.
 Applicants should make a convincing case for the intellectual significance of their projects and their potential contribution to a range of disciplines in the humanities and social sciences.

 SAR’s beautiful campus nourishes the scholarly spirit, combining solitude and freedom from institutional responsibilities with a lively exchange of ideas.
-Resident scholars are provided with an office, low-cost housing, a stipend (amount varies according to award), library assistance, and other benefits.
+Resident scholars are provided with low-cost housing, a stipend (amount varies according to award), library assistance, and other benefits.
 Fellowships involve a nine-month tenure, from September 1 through May 31.
+For senior scholars, shorter tenures may be considered depending on circumstances and availability of housing.

 Resident Scholar fellowships are funded by the Weatherhead Foundation, the Katrin H. Lamon Endowment for Native American Art and Education and the Andrew W. Mellon Foundation.